Lalbhai Dalpatbhai College of Engineering

 Lalbhai Dalpatbhai College of Engineering (LDCE or LD), is a state college located in Ahmedabad, Gujarat, India.

 History

 The institute was established in 1948 with a donation of Rs.
-25 lacs and 31.2 ha of land by the textile magnate Kasturbhai Lalbhai, who named the college after his father, Lalbhai Dalpatbhai.
-The institute started with 75 students in Civil, Mechanical and Electrical undergraduate programs, and was affiliated to the Bombay University.
+25 lakhs and 31.2 ha of land by the textile magnate Kasturbhai Lalbhai, who named the college after his father, Lalbhai Dalpatbhai.
+The institute started with 75 students in Civil, Mechanical, and Electrical undergraduate programs, and was affiliated to the Bombay University.
 From 1950 until the formation of the Gujarat Technological University, it was affiliated to the Gujarat University.
-Currently Dr. Rajul .K.
-Gajjar former Incharge Vice Chancellor, Principal of Vishwakarma Government College of Engineering acting as Principal Of College.
+Currently, Dr. Nilay N Bhuptani is incumbent as the principal of the LD College of Engineering.